MikeDombo/graphPlayground/README.md

 # Graph Algorithm Playground
-A single-page webapp to build graphs and run algorithms on them
+A single-page webapp to build graphs and run algorithms on them with no server-side components.

+Use it on my [GitHub Pages](https://md100play.github.io/graphPlayground/)

 ## Supported Graph Types
 - Undirected Unweighted - Just a regular graph